-The Installment Payment allows students to spread the cost of tuition over three installments.
-Financial Aid received by the law school will be credited in full to the student's account.
-See http://mitchellhamline.edu/student-finances/payment-plans/ for deadlines.
+The Installment Payment allows students to spread the cost of tuition over four installments.
+Financial Aid received by the law school will be credited in full to the student's account

-If the amount of financial aid exceeds tuition and other charges for the semester or session, students are not eligible for the installment plan.
 The Installment Payment Plan is only offered during fall and spring semesters.